dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

   priority box has the value ``#"low"``.

 Lastly, ``priority-box`` is given a default value: ``#"medium"``.
-This ensures that the button labeled “Medium” is selected by default whenever ``priority-box`` is first created.
+This ensures that the button labeled "Medium" is selected by default whenever ``priority-box`` is first created.

 The definitions for ``add-button``, ``remove-button``, and ``task-list``